-- NRTI backbone: tenofovir disoproxil fumarate and emtricitabine is the preferred option. - Third drug: preferred options are atazanavir/ritonavir, or darunavir /ritonavir, or raltegravir or elvitegravir/cobicistat or rilpivirine, or dolutegravir.
+- □ NRTI backbone: tenofovir disoproxil fumarate and emtricitabine is the preferred option.
+Abacavir and lamivudine when used with dolutegravir is a preferred option, otherwise is an alternative option. - □ Third drug: preferred options are atazanavir/ritonavir, or darunavir /ritonavir, or raltegravir or elvitegravir/cobicistat or rilpivirine, or dolutegravir.
 An alternative option is efavirenz.
 At the time of writing efavirenz is the least expensive 3rd agent so despite its alternative standing in the BHIVA guidelines it is a preferred option in regional prescribing pathways.